pshchelo/edgetension/edgetension-doc.rst

 	optional arguments:
 	  -h, --help  show this help message and exit
-	  -s S        Start of the linear region
-	  -e E        End of the linear region
-	  -r R        Initial radius of the vesicle in microns.
+	  -s S        Start of the linear region (frame number) -e E        End of the linear region (frame number) -r R        Initial radius of the vesicle in microns.
-	  -f F        Speed of image acquisition in frames per second -v V        Viscosity of the bulk solution in Pa*s (defaults to water)
+	  -f F        Speed of image acquisition in frames per second -v V        Viscosity of the bulk solution in Pa*s (defaults 1e-3 Pa*s for water)

 	First run with only a filename as input and remember the boundaries of the linear stage.
 Then run again supplying all arguments to get the linear region